-Parents and guardians of AU students sometimes face special challenges in their efforts to support their student.
+Parents, guardians, care-givers, and concerned loved ones of AU students sometimes face special challenges in their efforts to support their student.
 Challenges may include: feeling helpless to supervise or care for their student from a distance; difficulties making sense of cultural differences between the home culture and the university culture; observing troubling changes in their college student's moods or behaviors.
-These and other concerns related to being a parent or guardian of an AU student are appropriate to bring to the Counseling Center for a consultation with a clinician.
+These and other concerns related to being a loved one of an AU student are appropriate to bring to the Counseling Center for a consultation with a clinician.

-The Counseling Center provides consultations to parents on how to:
+The Counseling Center provides consultations to parents and loved ones on how to:

 - help a student in distress

 - how to refer a student to the Center

 - how to locate appropriate treatment or mental health care for your student

 Call the Counseling Center, (202) 885-3500, to speak with a clinician about your particular concerns.

 - Please be aware that the Counseling Center is prevented by law from sharing (even with a concerned parent) confidential information about a student's contact with the Center without the student's written permission.

 - Nevertheless, you are welcome to share your own concerns with a Counseling Center clinician, and ask any questions you may have about the nature and limits of confidentiality, or the services we might provide to your student.

 - Also be aware that clinicians are first responsible to their clients and cannot agree ahead of time to keep third party consultations confidential.